Gallagher Premiership Rugby

 About the Premiership

 The Gallagher Premiership — named after its title sponsor — is the highest level of domestic club rugby in England.
-First established as the Courage League in 1987, the competition has undergone numerous rebrandings and structural changes, but its core purpose remains: to determine the best club side in the country.
-The Premiership sits at the heart of England’s rugby ecosystem, serving as the primary proving ground for players seeking international selection and providing the talent pipeline for the national team.
+First established as the Courage League in 1987, the competition has since established itself as the heart of England’s rugby ecosystem, serving as the primary proving ground for players seeking international selection.

 Current Clubs (2025/26)